-This term the Primary National Curriculum statements will be taught through the following modules: narratives, traditional tales, poetry and non- chronological explanation texts.
+This term the Primary National Curriculum statements will be taught through the following modules: narrative, recounts and poetry.

 Speaking and Listening

 The children will become more familiar with and confident in using language in a greater variety of situations.
 They will, for example: